-The remarkable transformation we have seen from a physical world to a digitally enabled environment has dramatically changed how we live today.
+The remarkable transformation we have seen from a world where everything was physical to a digitally enabled environment has changed the way we live.
 The internet and related services give us the freedom to manage simple aspects of our lives from the comfort of our home or office.
 We socialise, shop, sort out holidays and bank on desktops and mobile devices.

 But the pace of change we are witnessing carries with it a unique risk that, for many, has not been dealt with when planning their wealth succession.
-Research from The Law Society published in 2021 shows that just 26% of respondents know what happens to their digital assets after they die – with only 7% saying they fully understand and 19% saying they somewhat understand.
-These figures are also concerning given each type of digital asset often requires a different treatment.
+Research from The Law Society published in 2021 shows that 93% of people with a will have not included any digital assets in it.
+Just 7% said they fully understand what happens to these assets once they have passed away.
+This is particularly concerning given that each digital channel and possession often requires different treatments.

 Another example of complex digital wealth is cryptocurrency.
-Statistics released in June 2021 by the UK regulator, the Financial Conduct Authority, showed more than 2.3 million UK adults hold cryptocurrencies, around a 20% increase year-on-year.
+2022 research from HMRC and Kantar Public assessed that 10% of UK adults have held cryptocurrency, up from 5.7% in January 2021’s Financial Conduct Authority data.
 And despite their highly volatile long-term prices, these assets are likely to have a digital footprint worth preserving.

 Alternatively, there may be assets that have valuable intellectual property (IP) rights attached, such as copyright, patents and trademarks.
 If these are complex or extensive, you may want to set out specific powers to administer these assets separately, which may require (additional) professional executors, not least as what you consider IP may not be the case.
 Website domain names, for instance, are only treated similarly to phone numbers.

 Then there are sentimental digital assets to consider.
 Anyone who is even an occasional user of social media may have amassed images and videos that are legally owned by the provider.
-Some services, such as Amazon (e.g. Kindle) and Apple (e.g. iTunes), are very clear that their services are offered with single user rights and so end with the death of the user and cannot be passed on.
+Some services, such as Amazon (e.g. Kindle) are very clear that their offering comes with single user rights and so ends with the death of the user and cannot be passed on.

 While there are steps you can take, depending on the platform, it is better to think ahead and ensure it is clear who is responsible for these and who can manage the user profile – not least as it is often a very helpful channel to communicate a bereavement.